 A Rule Against Murder

-This mystery is a hardcover edition that was published by Minotaur Books on January 20, 2009 and has 322 pages.
+mystery that was published by Minotaur Books on January 20, 2009 and has 322 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Still Life, A Fatal Grace, The Cruelest Month, The Brutal Telling, Bury Your Dead, The Hangman, A Trick of the Light, The Beautiful Mystery, How the Light Gets In, The Long Way Home, The Nature of the Beast, A Great Reckoning
+Other books by this author which I have reviewed include Still Life, A Fatal Grace, The Cruelest Month, The Brutal Telling, Bury Your Dead, The Hangman, A Trick of the Light, The Beautiful Mystery, How the Light Gets In, The Long Way Home, The Nature of the Beast, A Great Reckoning

 Fourth in the Chief Inspector Armand Gamache cozy mystery series set outside Montreal, Canada, and revolving around the inspector.